-In relation to the common stock related to subscription agreement dated on June 30, 2017, each individual investor received warrants with the purchase of the stock.
-For each share purchased, the investor will receive one Series A Common Stock Purchase Warrant to purchase one share of the Company's common stock for a period of five years from the date of the share subscription at June 30, 2017 at a price of \$1.00 per share.
+In relation to the common stock related to subscription agreements in fiscal year 2019, 2018 and 2017, each individual investor received warrants with the purchase of the stock.
+For each share purchased, the investor will receive one Series A, Series B, Series C or Series D Common Stock Purchase Warrant to purchase one share of the Company's common stock for a period of five years from the date of the share subscription with ranges of prices from \$1.00 per share to \$1.75 per share.